imoohs/Bitcoin-price/README.md

 # Bitcoin
-Bitcoin projects with python for now...
+Bitcoin price with import requests library and API.